Skip to main content

 Semi-Custodial Staking

-A staking service that often claims to be non-custodial, but holds user validator keys.
-Although this type of service does not hold withdrawal keys, and thus cannot access user funds, semi-custodial staking risks include severe slashing penalties and reduced overall rewards.
+A staking service that often claims to be non-custodial but holds user validator keys.
+Although this type of service does not hold withdrawal keys and therefore cannot access user funds, semi-custodial staking still carries risks such as severe slashing penalties and reduced overall rewards.

 Shamir Secret Sharing

-A mechanism used to reconstruct a validator key using a predefined threshold of KeyShares.
-Eth2 validator keys use BLS signatures and BLS signatures are additive, allowing for multiple signatures to be combined to recreate a validator key signature.
-Individual KeyShares cannot be used to sign a duty, yet not all are needed if some are faulty, as described by n≥3f+1.
+A mechanism used to reconstruct validator signatures using a predefined threshold of key shares.
+Ethereum validator keys use BLS signatures, and BLS signatures are additive, allowing multiple signatures to be combined into a valid validator signature.
+Individual key shares cannot be used to sign a duty on their own, yet not all are needed if some are faulty, as described by n≥3f+1.

 Slashing